Beginners guide about the Spanish proficiency level report used in Dual language instruction

 The writing test measures a student’s ability to write words and sentences.
 In those simple sentences, the student must use appropriate tense to communicate basic information in writing.

-For instance, as you review each report you might notice that sometimes a child might show to be “novice high” for speaking and “intermediate mid” for listening.
+For instance, as you review each report you might notice that sometimes a child might be “novice high” for speaking and “intermediate mid” for listening.
 The last scoring category for each domain is what a student should aim for within each domain.
-Each category uses different language development definitions appropriate to each domain.
+These categories remind me of grade-level expectations.
+Each category uses different language development definitions and descriptions appropriate to each domain.

 In conclusion, the Spanish proficiency level report is an additional tool educators use to measure a student’s language services and ability.
 In addition, educators use classwork and other assessments to measure and report language proficiency.
 A similar report is available for other multilingual learners participating in Chinese immersion programs.